View the presentation delivered to PSAC’s Health and Safety Council

 Over the past couple months, we’ve all had a friend who we’ve been worried about.
 It might be someone who has lost their job in recent weeks or the friend who’s struggling with the boredom and isolation of social distancing.

 We also know that what we should do is pick up the phone and give him a call to find out how they are doing.

 But in the midst of a crisis, when we’ve got our own struggles to contend with or we fear saying the wrong thing, it’s easy to keep putting off that tricky call.

 That’s why PSAC has teamed up with the men’s health charity, Movember, to talk mental health and the importance of social connection – specifically, how can we empower employees to start conversations and support those in our lives who we think might be struggling?

 And with rising unemployment rates in Alberta (15.5%), driven by the one-two punch of COVID-19 and weak oil prices, it’s clear that this conversation is more important now than ever before.

-Mitch Hermansen, from Movember, took the PSAC health and safety committee through a detailed presentation around the challenges men typically face with their mental health (4 out 5 suicides in Alberta are by men), but also highlighted that these statistics are preventable and we all can have a role to play in supporting the mental health of those close to us – and it can be as simple as reaching out and starting conversation.
+Mitch Hermansen, from Movember, took the PSAC health and safety council through a detailed presentation around the challenges men typically face with their mental health (4 out 5 suicides in Alberta are by men), but also highlighted that these statistics are preventable and we all can have a role to play in supporting the mental health of those close to us – and it can be as simple as reaching out and starting conversation.